HystERICKal/respublica-bot/README.md

 # respublica-bot

-This is a bot that fills in my daily covid-19 form (cause i'm too lazy to do it myself everyday)
+This is a bot that fills in my daily covid-19 form (cause i'm too lazy to do it myself everyday) :see_no_evil:

 So the bot logs into my respublica portal and answers "NO" to all the COVID-19 questions